Living with dementia

 Council’s Positive Ageing Advisory Committee has established a dementia-specific subcommittee.

-To find out more about the Dementia Sub-committee and its work, and to get involved, please contact Council’s Positive Ageing Officer on 9433 3345 or email positive.ageing@nillumbik.vic.gov.au
+To find out more about the Dementia Sub-committee and its work, and to get involved, contact Council’s Positive Ageing Officer on 9433 3345 or email positive.ageing@nillumbik.vic.gov.au.

-Become a dementia-friend
+Become a dementia friend

 Small, everyday acts of support and understanding can make a big difference in the lives of people living with dementia, as well as their families and carers.
 Get involved by becoming a dementia friend.